itsjibel/JDaily/tutorial/tutorial.md

 ## What is the job?

-    Job is a single duty of your routine, for example, reading 15 pages of a book is one job of your routine.
+    Job is a single duty of your routine; for example, reading 15 pages of a book is one job of your daily routine.
     Jobs also have descriptions to describe the job duty and order to specify the job order.

 ## Working with jobs